New existence theorems in measure theory and equivalence results for the existence of invariant probabilities: Metrically compatible probabilities on compact metric spaces

 Hence $Fr(O\cap P) \subseteq Fr(P)$.
 Since $P$ is in $M$, $O\cap P$ is in $M$ too.

 \begin{flushright} $\blacksquare$ \end{flushright}

-It seems that the construction is now better relatively to the open sets.
+It seems that our construction has a better behaviour with open sets.
 Nevertheless, the following lemma shows that the aim is not reached, since $ m^{\prime }$ is still not the good measure.

 \begin{lemma} Let $P$ be a subset of $K$.
 Then $m^{\prime }(P) = m^{\prime }(\overset{\circ }{P}) = m^{\prime }(\overline{P}).$ \end{lemma}